LaunchPadLab/csv_importable/README.md

 This model handles and stores the file, status, and results of the import for the user to see.
 By storing the file and results, we can process the import in the background when the file is too large to process real-time, and then email the user when the import is finished.

+Note: if you're not using Paperclip, you can modify `file` to be a string or some other data type that helps you find the file for the `read_file` method, which is really the only required field as it relates to the uploaded file.

     $ rails g model Import status:string results:text type:string file:attachment should_replace:boolean
     $ bundle exec rake db:migrate